everydaycookingtips.com

 Preparation Steps

-• Serve hot with your favorite toppings such as shredded cheese, sour cream, avocado, or crushed tortilla chips.
+• Taste and adjust seasoning if needed.
+Serve hot with desired toppings such as shredded cheese, sour cream, avocado, or tortilla chips.

 Notes